xu-chiheng/Note/README.txt

 VCPKG_DIR=D:\vcpkg
 HOME=%USERPROFILE%

-I also use the following command in cmd.exe to make a link, this is optional. mklink /j E:\Note %USERPROFILE%
+I also use one of the following commands to make a link, this is optional. ln -s ~ "$(cygpath -u 'E:\Note')" mklink /D E:\Note %USERPROFILE%